aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 enabled.
 So in your `init.lua` you would have `vim.lsp.enable({"basedpyright", "clangd", "lua_ls", "ruff", "rust_analyzer"})`.
-What's nice about this is that it follows the pattern Neovim already uses in having configuration files in the runtimepath for Neovim to automatically load when needed.
+What's nice about this is that it follows the pattern Neovim already uses in having configuration files in the runtimepath to automatically load when needed.

 As well as easier configuration, Neovim also now sets some default options and keymaps (`:h lsp-defaults`), such as "grn" for `vim.lsp.buf.rename()`, "grt" for